usetrmnl/trmnlp/README.md

 When the strategy is "webhook", payloads can be POSTed to the `/webhook` endpoint.
 They are saved to `tmp/data.json` for future renders.

+When the strategy is "static", the data is read from `static.json`.

 ## `config.toml` Reference

 ```toml